Sharwil Avocados

 Applications

-Sharwil avocados are typically enjoyed raw, as avocados do not do well with prolonged cooking.
-Use Sharwil avocados for fruit salads, sandwich spreads, or their most popular form, guacamole.
-The high fat content of avocados combines well with acidic fruit and vegetables, such as citrus, tomatoes, and pineapple, as well as with acidic dressings, and the flesh can be used as a substitute for butter, served on toast.
-Avocados can even be used to make milkshakes and smoothies, ice cream, and other desserts.
-Avocado oil can be extracted and used for cooking or preparing sauces and marinades, and can even be used for skin care products, such as moisturizers.
-Once picked, avocados ripen in a few days at room temperature and will keep for two to three days.
-To accelerate ripening, store avocados in a paper bag with a banana, as the ethylene gas released from the banana will hasten the process.
-To halt the ripening of avocados, deprive them of oxygen, such as by storing them in a tightly sealed plastic bag.
-Only fully ripe avocados should be refrigerated.
+Sharwil avocados are best enjoyed raw, as they don't hold up well to prolonged cooking.
+They are perfect for fruit salads, sandwich spreads, and their most popular form, guacamole.
+The high fat content of avocados pairs well with acidic fruits and vegetables like citrus, tomatoes, and pineapple, as well as with acidic dressings.
+Their creamy flesh can even be used as a butter substitute on toast.
+Sharwil avocados complement Mexican dishes, sushi, eggs, grain bowls, soups, stews, and chilies.
+They can be used to make creamy treats like milkshakes, smoothies, ice cream, and frosting.
+Avocado oil can be extracted for cooking, sauces, and marinades, and is also used in skin and hair care products such as moisturizers, hair serums, lip balms, and sunscreens.
+Sharwil avocados pair well with black beans, chickpeas, turkey, chicken, tuna, shrimp, hummus, fresh greens, roasted vegetables, potatoes, and cheeses like feta and goat cheese.
+Once picked, Sharwil avocados ripen in a few days at room temperature and will keep for two to three days.
+To speed up ripening, store them in a paper bag with a banana as the ethylene gas from the banana will accelerate the process.
+To slow ripening, deprive them of oxygen by storing them in a tightly sealed plastic bag.
+Once fully ripe, they should be stored in the refrigerator where they can last up to five days.

 Ethnic/Cultural Info

-Sharwil avocados are the only Hawaiian avocado authorized for shipment to the mainland of the United States.
-In 1992, the USDA banned shipment of the Sharwil avocados after an oriental fruit fly larva was found in a Hawaiian packinghouse that processed Sharwil avocados and other local produce.
-The Sharwil avocado was never actually identified as the host of the insect, and scientists have since determined that with certain shipping protocols in place, avocados are indeed poor hosts to fruit flies.
-In October 2013, the USDA’s Animal and Plant Health Inspection Service approved its regulation to ship only Sharwil avocados from Hawaii to 32 mainland states, all in Northern regions that are inhospitable to fruit flies, as well as D.C. from November to March.
+Sharwil avocados originated from a chance seedling on Frank Sharpe's property at Mt.
+Tamborine, south of Brisbane, Queensland.
+In 1954, James Wilson, who acquired the Sharpe property, introduced this variety.
+The name 'Sharwil' combines the surnames of Sharpe and Wilson.
+In 1966, scions were sent from Australia to Hawaii, where Sharwil avocados have particularly thrived in the Kona region of the Big Island.
+Over the years, Sharwils have become one of the most popular varieties to grow in the islands and are the only Hawaiian avocado authorized for shipment to the mainland United States.
+In 1992, the USDA banned the shipment of Sharwil avocados after an oriental fruit fly larva was found in a Hawaiian packinghouse.
+The Sharwil avocado itself was never identified as the host of the insect.
+Scientists later determined that with specific shipping protocols in place, avocados are poor hosts for fruit flies.
+In October 2013, the USDA’s Animal and Plant Health Inspection Service approved regulations allowing Sharwil avocados to be shipped from Hawaii to 32 mainland states, all in northern regions that are inhospitable to fruit flies.

 Geography/History